FIXTradingCommunity/fix-json-encoding/README.md

 # fix-json-encoding

+Resources and sample code for JSON encoding of FIX.

+## Specification

+For the normative specification, see [FIXTradingCommunity/fix-json-encoding-spec](https://github.com/FIXTradingCommunity/fix-json-encoding-spec)

 ## License

-FIX JSON Encoding is © Copyright 2016 FIX Protocol Limited.
+FIX JSON Encoding is © Copyright 2016-2017 FIX Protocol Limited.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.